bockp/Edge-Detection-project/edge2.md

 The benchmark was done using a computer with an Intel core I7 @4.0 Ghz, on Linux Ubuntu 16.04 64 bits with a kernel 4.10.
 The version of ImageJ is the 1.51q, using Java 1.8.0\_112 (64 bits).
 We fixed the choice of processor with the taskset command to avoid a sharing of the processor load, and finally we fixed the ImageJ process with a high priority to avoid preemption.

-For this benchmark, we used the same picture (Lena, 8bit), in five different sizes : 128x128 px, 256x256 px, 512x512 px, 1024x1024 px, and 2048x2048 px, to show how the performance of our functions vary when increasing the complexity of the input image.
+For this benchmark, we used the same picture (Lena, in uint8, uint16 or float32), in five different sizes : 128x128 px, 256x256 px, 512x512 px, 1024x1024 px, and 2048x2048 px, to show how the performance of our functions vary when increasing the complexity of the input image.
 We performed this benchmark on our functions as well as the functions available in ImageJ described in the previous report.
 For the implementation of the benchmarks see the files *benchmark.js* for the ImageJ functions, and *benchmarkForTiji.js* for our functions, in our GitHub repository.

 ## Results

-*TODO benchmark for uint16 and float32 on our functions*

 ### Edge detection using Sobel, Prewitt, and Robert’s cross operators